tom-howard/com2009/docs/course/assignment1/_part4.md

     </center>

-1. The rest of the process now is exactly the same as when we [created a *message* interface in Part 1](./part1.md#ex7).
+1. The rest of the process now is very similar to creating a *message* interface, [like we did in Part 1](./part1.md#ex7).

     First, we need to declare the interface in our `CMakeLists.txt` file, by adding the following above the `ament_package()` line: